lawlesscreation/coding-standards/css.md

 Elements that occur exactly once inside a page *could* use IDs, otherwise always use classes.
 If in doubt, use a class.

-- Good candidates for ids: header, footer, modal popups;
+- Good candidates for ids: homepage, header, footer;
-- Bad candidates for ids: navigation, item listings, item view pages (ex: issue view).
+- Bad candidates for ids: navigation, item listings.

 ## Multiple classes